 And that position in pride of place at the ceremony began in ancient Rome.

-We know from the writings of ancient poets like Lucretius that the cake linked the two parts of ancient Roman weddings : the marriage ceremony itself and the feast which followed.
+We know from the writings of ancient poets like Lucretius that the cake linked the two parts of ancient Roman weddings: the ceremony itself and the feast which followed.

-But the original Italian wedding cakes couldn't have been more different to the designs we see today.
+But those original wedding cakes couldn't have been more different to the designs we see today.

 |Woman kneads bread : Pompeii, 1C A.D.|